 Common Procedures:

-• Cosmetic Procedures: Laser surgery applications also include various cosmetic procedures including skin rejuvenation, vascular treatments, and fractional laser therapy.
+- Cosmetic Procedures: Laser surgery applications also include various cosmetic procedures including skin rejuvenation, vascular treatments, and fractional laser therapy.
 The primary focus lies on precise cutting, ablation, or coagulation of tissues during surgical procedures.

-• Tumour Removal: Laser Surgery is also essential in tumour removal, especially in areas where traditional surgical methods might be challenging or certain skin cancers.
+- Tumour Removal: Laser Surgery is also essential in tumour removal, especially in areas where traditional surgical methods might be challenging or certain skin cancers.

-• Dental Procedures: In dentistry, lasers are employed for cavity preparation, gum reshaping, and other procedures offering advantages like reduced need for anaesthesia and faster recovery.
+- Dental Procedures: In dentistry, lasers are employed for cavity preparation, gum reshaping, and other procedures offering advantages like reduced need for anaesthesia and faster recovery.

 Dermatological Applications

-As there is a wide range of dermatological applications, many different lasers can be utilised depending on the procedure.
-Q-switched lasers are an ideal fit for pigmented lesion removal or tattoo removal as they emit short pulses of high-energy light, effectively breaking down pigments.
+As there is a wide range of dermatological applications, many different lasers can be used depending on the procedure.
+Q-switched lasers are an ideal platform for pigmented lesion removal or tattoo removal as they emit short pulses of high-energy light, effectively breaking down pigments.
 Whereas diode lasers are often preferred for laser hair removal due to their efficacy in targeting melanin in hair follicles.
 Pulsed dye lasers are commonly used for vascular lesion treatments due to their ability to target blood vessels without damaging surrounding tissues.

 Common Procedures: